Windmill Software Ltd

 It's not only message formats that vary.
 Some instruments need a command prompt from Windmill before they will send data, others initiate data transfer themselves - often regularly sending data.
 In this case the message can be considered as a continuous stream of data that has a recurring pattern.

-Setting up Instructions to Extract Data
+Entering Instructions to Extract Data

 1. Searching for specific characters in the message string.
+The next action occurs after all the specified characters

 2. Ignoring characters until one of the ones in which you are interested appears.
+The next action occurs on any one of the specified characters

 3. Ignoring a number of characters in the message string.

 At first glance methods 1 and 2 seem to do the same job.
 However, when you search for characters the next action occurs AFTER the searched for characters.
 When you ignore characters the next action occurs ON the specified character.
 So if you searched for a + sign you would not be able to extract it, but if you ignored all characters until the + sign you would.
 Also, a search will look for the entire string specified (eg "abc"), whilst ignoring characters will stop at any of the characters specified (eg "a" or "b" or "c").
+Use the NonPrint menu to enter characters like carriage returns.

-Be aware that with instruments that constantly send data LabIML will not know where the beginning of the message is.
+Be aware that with instruments that constantly send data Windmill will not know where the beginning of the message is.
 So, using the GPS example above, it's no use ignoring 8 characters and expecting the next value to be a latitude reading.
 Instead search for a unique string such as $GPGLL.

 1. Extract until a specified character occurs.
+The next action occurs on this character.

 2. Extract the next so many characters.